fmorenovr/fmorenovr.github.io/_posts/2017-05-06-Installing-GNOME-Builder-an-IDE-to-develops-projects-using-remote-repositories.md

   > Flatpak allows the same app to be installed on different Linux distributions
   * Is available for C, C++, Vala, Python, etc. programming languages.

-* First Method, we check our gnome-shel version `Not Recommended`:
+* First, we check our gnome-shel version and then install `gnome-builder`:

   ![gnome-version][gnomeversion]